Import dynamic URLs

 Import dynamic files from an SFTP server

-Importing from an SFTP server does not support the wildcard search.
+Importing from an SFTP server doesn't support the wildcard search.

-For this reason, you should use the Dynamic SFTP Download data source.
+For this reason, use the Dynamic SFTP Download data source.
+When setting up the data source, make the following change:

-In the filename field, you can replace the dynamic element with {?}
+In the Filename field, replace the dynamic element with

 .